-- Where there is a request from any individual or organised group to enter a team in any of the competitions with which the club is involved, this request must be made directly to the Board which will make a determination through the committee at the AGM. - Where existing teams require to expand their squads, they must make the request to the Board prior to the AGM. - The de- registering of any team will be the sole responsibility of the Board unless the team does not have the numbers or support to continue as part of the AUSC.
+- 1. Where there is a request from any individual or organised group to enter a team in any of the competitions with which the club is involved, this request must be made in writing directly to the Board (via the Chairman) which will make a determination through the committee at the AGM. - 2.
+Where existing teams require to expand their squads, they must make the request to the Board prior to the AGM. - 3.
+The de-registering of any team will be the sole responsibility of the Board unless the team does not have the numbers or support to continue as part of the AUSC. - 4.
+The Board has the power to increase or decrease the number of squads according to the availability of resources and the ability of the Team to administer their squads.

-5 FEES AND CHARGES
+6 FEES AND CHARGES

-All players are required to pay a fee which will cover:
+All players, coaches and officials are required to pay a fee which will cover:

-- The use of the Adelaide University administered sports facilities - Insurance - Cost of competing in relevant Leagues - Other (as set out by individual teams for uniforms, equipment, social events and not limited to these) - Players are responsible for paying their fees no later than April 30th in each year after which a "no pay no play" policy should be enacted unless individual arrangements have been made by the player with the team management group. - Any early bird discounts and refunds are up to the discretion of the management of each team - The base fee will be set out at the start of the season by the Board when costs from the appropriate leagues have been passed on to the Board and teams are encouraged to set the remainder of their costs immediately after.
+- 1. The use of the Adelaide University administered sports facilities - 2.
+Insurance - 3.
+Cost of competing in relevant Leagues - 4.
+Other (as set out by individual teams for uniforms, equipment, social events and not limited to these) - 5.
+Players are responsible for paying their fees no later than April 30th in each year after which a "no pay no play" policy should be enacted unless individual arrangements have been made by the player with the team management group. - 6.
+Any early bird discounts and refunds are up to the discretion of the management of each team - 7.
+The base fee will be set out at the start of the season by the Board when costs from the appropriate leagues have been passed on to the Board and teams are encouraged to set the remainder of their costs immediately after.

-6 SPONSORSHIP & FUNDRAISING
+7 SPONSORSHIP & FUNDRAISING

-- Each team may pursue their own sponsorship agreements - Sponsorship agreements and benefits will be communicated to the Board upon settlement - The Board will communicate the monetary benefits of each sponsor to the AUS - The Board shall endeavour to engage one major sponsor to represent the AUSC - Where the major sponsor is engaged, individual teams will not endeavour to engage their own sponsor if it is likely to present a conflict of interest.
-That is, we cannot have more than one sporting good sponsor if the major sponsor is a sporting goods company. - Fundraising is left to the discretion of the management of each team
+- 1. Each team may pursue their own sponsorship agreements - 2.
+Sponsorship agreements and benefits will be communicated to the Board upon settlement - 3.
+The Board will communicate the monetary benefits of each sponsor to the AUS - 4.
+The Board shall continue to engage major sponsors to represent the AUSC - 5.
+Where the major sponsor is engaged, individual teams will not endeavour to engage their own sponsor if it is likely to present a conflict of interest.
+That is, we cannot have more than one sporting good sponsor if the major sponsor is a sporting goods company. - 6.
+Fundraising is left to the discretion of the management of each team

-7 ISSUES RESOLUTION
+8 ISSUES RESOLUTION